hectoreg03/ICPC-Participations/README.md

-Solutions from official and Unofficial Submissions made during my participations in ICPC's contests
+Solutions from Official and Unofficial Submissions made during my participations in ICPC's contests